-- During night-time programming, misdirected site lighting and an increase in noise and vibration could cause disturbance to any surrounding nocturnal species or protected species. - If there is any disturbance to the verge of the A78, works have the potential to cause the spread of Transport Scotland target species Rosebay willowherb.
+- An increase in noise levels and misdirected site lighting has the potential to disturb any protected species nearby. - Works will be confined to the carriageway boundary, involving like-for-like carriageway resurfacing with no earthworks to avoid spread of any INNS.
+Should this not be possible, and there is any disturbance to the verge of the A78, works have the potential to cause the spread of Transport Scotland target species rosebay willowherb and common ragwort.